vvign/knxgate/README.md

 KNX[4]: B0 10 02 00 AA 69 03 D6 01 C9 40 09 2D 00 E5
 KNX[5]: CC

-Sending command between Python script will show Telegram like this:
+Sending command between Python script you will show Telegram like this:

 Snd[09]: B0 10 0C 0D C1 E1 00 81 FF k

+The telegram help you identifying the argument needed by script to activate what you need on KNX BUS:

 Example:
 0D: Line Address (Argument 1)